 The Milestone Construction Management Group will perform all topsides and hull construction management and the Inspection Group will perform all equipment packages/skids for the project.

-Keystone provided fabrication and loadout engineering services for the Williams Gulfstar 1 FPS Topsides (approximately 8000 tons).
-Keystone performed the structural analysis for construction and loadout conditions.
-Engineer the loadout of the Topsides required design of a skidway, pulling/skidding, ballasting, and skidway load spreader systems.
-Keystone designed a project-specific skidding system which allowed the fabricator to skid the top sides with 60’ deck leg spacing on existing yard skidways that were set for a 69’ deck leg spacing.
-By utilizing the fabricators existing infrastructure load spreader beams, and other items, Keystone’s solution reduced costs, saved time, and improved the overall efficiency of the project.
+Design of a 60,000 BOPD greenfield spar-based floating production system in 4,000ft water in the Gulf of Mexico.
+Design included a three-level topside structure (approx. 8,000 tons).
+Keystone provided fabrication and loadout engineering services.
+Keystone performed a structural analysis for construction and loadout conditions.
+Topsides required design of a skidway, pulling/skidding, ballasting, and skidway load spreader systems.
+Keystone designed a project-specific skidding system which allowed the fabricator to skid the topsides with 60’ deck leg spacing on existing yard skidways that were set for a 69’ deck leg spacing.

 Keystone provided civil, structural, mechanical, E&I engineering and detailed design for significant upgrades to accommodate offshore living quarters.
 These efforts involve extending the living quarters deck, including a freshwater skid, addition of new crane utilizing the existing pedestal, replacement of the primary generator, lift planning/analyses, and removal of existing equipment.